 To create a connection, specify the site URL and log in with a Confluence account.
 Skyvia stores only the OAuth authentication token.
 Skyvia does not store your credentials.

 To connect to Confluence, perform the following steps:

 - Enter your Confluence site URL in the Site box, which you can find in your Jira account profile.

 - Click Sign In with Confluence.

-After that, select the site to connect to and click Accept.
+Select the site to connect and click Accept.

 When updating records in the Content object, you must map the Version_Number field.
 The updated Version_Number value must be increased by one from the previous value.
 For example, when updating the current Version_Number = 3, the new Version_Number value must be 4.